VladimirKalachikhin/Galadriel-map/README.md

 7. Creating a route localy and save it to the server in gpx format (description below):
  ![Creating a route](screenshots/s3.png)<br>
+Also possible to find coordinates by geographical name or post address, if there is an Internet connection, of course.
+And vice versa -- getting the nearest address for screen centre.

 8. Exchange coordinates via clipboard (see screenshot above and description below)